- Recommended

 Discover the best of Budva — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Budva trip today.

-Local museum inside the Old Town with archaeological finds, ethnographic objects, and displays on Budva's long urban history.
+Small local museum inside Budva Old Town with archaeological finds, ethnographic objects, and exhibits on the town’s maritime and urban history.

-Montenegro’s famous dry-cured ham from Njeguši, often served thinly sliced with cheese and olives.
-It is a classic Adriatic starter and a staple of local taverns.
+Montenegro’s famous dry-cured ham from Njeguši, often served with cheese and olives as a classic coastal starter.

-A long-established waterfront restaurant in Budva known for grilled fish, seafood platters, and classic Adriatic dishes in a lively seaside setting.
+Established waterfront restaurant near the Old Town, known for grilled fish, seafood platters, and classic Budva coastal atmosphere.

 Prices are moderate by Adriatic standards.
-Summer raises hotel and restaurant costs, but groceries and simple local meals stay reasonable.
+Summer raises hotel and restaurant costs, while cafes and casual meals stay reasonable.

-Service may be included; if not, tip 5-10% in restaurants for good service.
-Round up taxis.
-Small tips are appreciated in cafes, bars, and for hotel staff, but not mandatory.
+Service may be included, but it is common to leave 5-10% in restaurants for good service.
+Round up in cafes and taxis.
+Small tips are appreciated by hotel staff.

 Official public transport app